- Department of Bioresource Engineering

 |Master of Science (M.Sc.)
 Bioresource Engineering (Thesis): Environment (45 credits)|

-The Environmental option is coordinated through the McGill School of Environment (MSE).
+The Environmental option is coordinated through the Bieler School of Environment (BSE).
 This option is intended for students who want to take an interdisciplinary approach in their graduate research on environmental issues.
 Students will learn how to transfer knowledge into action and develop an appreciation for the roles of science, politics, economics, and ethics with regard to the environment.

 |Master of Science (M.Sc.)
 Bioresource Engineering (Non-Thesis): Integrated Water Resources Management (45 credits)|